 I moved to the University of Chicago after 3.5 wonderful years at Boulder.
 Before Boulder, I was a postdoctoral researcher at University of Washington, working with Noah Smith for a year.
 Prior to that, I spent wonderful years at Ithaca working with Lillian Lee and many others, and obtained a PhD degree in Computer Science at Cornell University.
 Originally, I am from Jingdezhen, China and lived in Beijing for four years while studying Computer Science and Economics at Tsinghua University.

 You are here probably because you are interested in learning about life trajectories.
 I have a paper on that subject, and the main takeaway is "People, unlike trees, thrive by relocation".

 If you are looking for a formal bio, here is the most recent one:

-Chenhao Tan is an assistant professor of computer science at the University of Chicago, and is also affiliated with the Harris School of Public Policy.
+Chenhao Tan is an assistant professor of computer science and data science at the University of Chicago, and is also affiliated with the Harris School of Public Policy.
 He obtained his PhD degree in the Department of Computer Science at Cornell University and bachelor's degrees in computer science and in economics from Tsinghua University.
 Prior to joining the University of Chicago, he was an assistant professor at the University of Colorado Boulder and a postdoc at the University of Washington.
-His research interests include natural language processing, human-centered AI, and computational social science.
+His research interests include human-centered AI, natural language processing, and computational social science.
 His work has been covered by many news media outlets, such as the New York Times and the Washington Post.
-He also won an NSF CAREER award, an NSF CRII award, a Google research scholar award, research awards from Amazon, IBM, JP Morgan, and Salesforce, a Facebook fellowship, and a Yahoo!
+He also won a Sloan research fellowship, an NSF CAREER award, an NSF CRII award, a Google research scholar award, research awards from Amazon, IBM, JP Morgan, and Salesforce, a Facebook fellowship, and a Yahoo!
 Key Scientific Challenges award.